 Salt Lake City International Airport is served by seven domestic carriers: Alaska, American, Delta, Frontier, JetBlue, Southwest, and United.
 On July 1, 2014, the airlines and the Airport entered into a ten year Airport Use Agreement (AUA).
 Each AUA terminates on June 30, 2024, unless earlier terminated, except that Delta has entered into an amendment to its AUA extending the term for an additional ten years to June 30, 2034.
-Each of the other Signatory Airlines has been offered the opportunity to extend the term of their AUA on the same terms as Delta, but as of September 28, 2018, none of the other Signatory Airlines has elected to extend the term of their AUA.
+Each of the other Signatory Airlines has been offered the opportunity to extend the term of their AUA on the same terms as Delta, but as of October 15, 2019, none of the other Signatory Airlines has elected to extend the term of their AUA.
 Under the agreement, terminal rent calculations are on a compensatory basis, recovering costs allocated to the occupied facilities.
 Landing fee calculations are residual based, recovering net cost after the credits of nonairline revenue.
 Revenue sharing is available to signatory airlines under the agreement consisting of one dollar (\$1) per enplaned passenger, not to exceed 30% of net remaining revenue.
-The signatory airline revenue sharing increased by \$838 thousand over the prior year from \$12.2 million in FY 2017 to \$13.0 million in FY 2018 due to increased enplaned passengers in FY 2018.
-The signatory airline revenue sharing increased by \$1.3 million over the prior year from \$10.9 million in FY 2017 due to increased enplaned passengers in FY 2017.
+The signatory airline revenue sharing increased by \$1.1 million over the prior year from \$13.0 million in FY 2018 to \$14.1 million in FY 2019, and increased by \$838 thousand from \$12.2 million in FY 2017 to \$13.0 million in FY 2018 due to a steady increase in enplaned passengers.

-Airline revenue, net of airline revenue sharing, has increased \$3.1 million in FY 2018 over the prior year.
-Landing fees have increased by \$2.6 million over the prior year.
-Terminal space and other building rentals have increased by \$2.7 million.
+Airline revenue, net of airline revenue sharing, has increased \$4.0 million in FY 2019 over the prior year.
+Landing fees have increased by \$2.9 million over the prior year.
+Terminal space and other building rentals have increased by \$200 thousand.
 As a valuable partner with the airlines, the Airport continues its efforts to keep airline costs low.
-The Airport cost per enplaned passenger (CPE) for FY 2018 was \$3.83, an increase from the FY 2017 amount of \$3.53.
+The Airport cost per enplaned passenger (CPE) for FY 2019 was \$3.90, an increase from the FY 2018 amount of \$3.83.